Boni178/web-development-group-project/README.md

 📚 About the Project

-We recreated a portfolio website using HTML and CSS (with optional Bootstrap for easier styling).
+We recreated a portfolio website using HTML ,CSS and JavaScript .
 The focus was on building a clean, responsive design while practicing teamwork and good coding practices.

 👥 Team Members

 Bongani Nyawose

-Nicole Oreke
+Nicole  Akeyo